NiklasEi/cinnog_example/README.md

 (not in any specific order)
 - Can we upstream changes to how Leptos handles static routes that would allow us get rid of the custom fork?
-- Bevy ECS and Leptos have some namespace clashes that would be helpful to resolve (e.g. ECS Component vs Leptos Component)
+- Bevy ECS and Leptos have some name clashes that would be helpful to resolve (e.g. ECS Component vs Leptos Component)
 - Re-evaluate if more bevy crates would make sense (`bevy_app`, `bevy_assets`)
 - Publish data layer and see if we could simplify the structure of user code
   - Could we get rid of the `frontend` crate in user code?